emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 --- abstract

-   This document defines the Galois Counter Mode with Secure Short Tags (GCM-SST) Authenticated Encryption with Associated Data
-   (AEAD) algorithm.
-GCM-SST is defined with a general interface so that it can be used with any keystream generator.
-The main difference compared to GCM is that GCM-SST uses an additional secret point Q, which enables short tags forgery probability close to ideal.
-The document also registers several instansiations of GCM-SST useing AES-CTR as the keystream generator.
+This document defines the Galois Counter Mode with Secure Short Tags (GCM-SST) Authenticated Encryption with Associated Data (AEAD) algorithm.
+GCM-SST is defined with a general interface so that it can be used with any keystream generator, not just a block cipher.
+The two main differences compared to GCM is that GCM-SST uses an additional secret point Q and that new secret points H and Q are derived for each nonce.
+This enables short tags with forgery probability close to ideal.
+The document also registers several instantiations of GCM-SST using AES in counter mode (AES-CTR) as the keystream generator.

 This document is the product of the Crypto Forum Research Group.

 --- middle